Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Introduction

-Among deep learning approaches, convolutional neural networks (CNN) have become the {\it de facto} standard approach to semantic segmentation\cite{Zhou2018UNetAN,Zhou2019UNetRS}.
+Among deep learning approaches, convolutional neural networks (CNN) have become the {\it de facto} standard approach to semantic segmentation~\citep{Zhou2018UNetAN,Zhou2019UNetRS}.
 One of their strengths is that they yield volumes with well-defined surfaces.
-However, they are computationally demanding when processing large 3D volumes and often deliver unsatisfactory results when operating at a reduced resolution (Fig.~\ref{fig:challenges}~(a)) or local patches (Fig.~\ref{fig:challenges}~(b)), either leading to a lack of details or global context.
-In contrast, point-cloud representations~\cite{Yang_2021_ribsegpointcloud,jin2023ribseg} have lower computational requirements while perserving global structures (Fig.~\ref{fig:challenges}~(c)).
-Besides, considering the inherent tree structures of pulmonary airways, arteries and veins, graph modeling (Fig.~\ref{fig:challenges}~(d)) that preserves the connectivity and structural topology is also visible~\cite{TNN,tsinghua,NetherlandXie2022StructureAP}.
-Nevertheless, extracting usable surfaces from point clouds or graphs is yet non-trivial.
+However, they are computationally demanding when processing large 3D volumes and often deliver unsatisfactory results when operating at a reduced resolution (Fig.~\ref{fig:challenges}~(a)) or on local patches (Fig.~\ref{fig:challenges}~(b)), either leading to a lack of details or global context.
+In contrast, point-cloud is a sparse representation of 3D shapes without usable surface, but it comes with lower computational requirements while preserving global structures (Fig.~\ref{fig:challenges}~(c)).
+Besides, due to the inherent tree-shaped targets, graph modeling (Fig.~\ref{fig:challenges}~(d)) that preserves the topology and emphasizes learning on key locations is also visible~\citep{TNN,tsinghua,NetherlandXie2022StructureAP}.Nevertheless, extracting usable surfaces from point clouds or graphs is non-trivial.

-To be computationally efficient while enabling continuous surface definition and tree topology preservation, as illustrated in Fig.~\ref{fig:challenges}~(e), we introduce an approach that combines skeleton graph and point representations, with an implicit surface representation to yield a feature field.
-Connectivity constraints, based on the skeleton graphs, are imposed on the surfaces reconstructed from the feature field, achieved at a low computational cost without sacrificing accuracy.
-The proposed \emph{Implicit Point-Graph Network (IPGN)} includes backbone point and graph networks, \emph{Point-Graph Fusion} layers for deep feature fusion and an \emph{Implicit Point Module} to model the implicit surface in 3D, allowing for fast classification inference at arbitrary locations.
-Furthermore, thanks to the flexibility of implicit representations, the IPGN trained for pulmonary tree labeling can be extended to pulmonary segment reconstruction by simply modifying the inference method (Sec.~\ref{sec:extended-app}).
+Considering the challenges mentioned above, as illustrated in Fig.~\ref{fig:challenges}~(e), we would like to develop an optimal automated solution to this task, which is computationally efficient, and reconstruct the 3D model with continuous surface definition and topology preservation, specifically focusing on the key structural points.
+To this end, we introduce a novel approach that enables deep infusion of skeleton-graph context into the point-based representations, with an implicit method to yield a feature field, which allows for efficient and denoised dense volume reconstruction.
+The proposed \emph{Implicit Point-Graph Network~(IPGN)} includes point and graph encoders, combined with multiple \emph{Point-Graph Fusion} layers as \emph{Point-Graph Network~(PGN)} for deep feature fusion and an \emph{Implicit Point Module} to model the implicit surface in 3D, allowing for fast classification inference at arbitrary locations.
+Thanks to the flexibility of implicit representations, the IPGN trained for pulmonary tree labeling can be further extended to pulmonary segment reconstruction by simply modifying the inference method (Sec.~\ref{sec:extended-app}).